State of the Waters: Cape Cod Report

 A multi-year project, State of the Waters launched in 2019.
 This website is the place to find the answer to, “How healthy are Cape Cod’s waters?”

-For this multi-year project, APCC collected existing data on water quality on Cape Cod for the purpose of determining the health of Cape Cod’s waters.
-APCC evaluated water quality in coastal waters (saltwater), freshwater ponds and lakes, and public drinking water supplies.
-APCC used existing methods to score water quality and used the scores to distinguish between degraded surface waters where immediate action is needed to improve water quality vs. surface waters with acceptable quality where ongoing protection is needed to avoid any decline in quality.
-The results are summarized in the 2019 Water Health Report.
+This is a multi-year project in which an annual water health report is provided each year assessing the most recent available water quality data up to and including the previous year (e.g., this report assesses available water quality data up to and including 2021).
+To prepare annual assessments and reports, APCC collected existing data on water quality on Cape Cod in order to assess the health of Cape Cod’s waters.
+APCC evaluated surface water quality in coastal waters (saltwater) and freshwater ponds and lakes using scoring methods to assess water quality.
+Scores were assigned into two grade levels for water quality to distinguish between degraded surface waters with unacceptable water quality where immediate action is needed to restore water quality vs. surface waters with acceptable quality where ongoing protection is needed to avoid a decline in quality.
+The results are summarized in this annual water health report.
+The quality of public drinking water supplies was assessed on an Excellent/Good/Poor scale.
 To guide public action, APCC prepared a Water Action Plan that contains recommendations for changes in policies, actions, and regulations to improve and protect our waters.

 APCC is well-positioned to provide this Cape-wide assessment of our water quality.
 Since our inception in 1968, APCC has worked with numerous partners to protect and improve the Cape’s water resources and aquatic habitat through policy, science, and education.
 APCC’s successes include:

 - Designation of Cape Cod’s groundwater as a sole source aquifer to protect our drinking water;

 - Designation of the ocean waters around Cape Cod as state ocean sanctuaries;

 - Designation of Stellwagen Bank as a National Marine Sanctuary;